EverydayDesignStudio/capra/README.md

 ![Button Board](https://raw.githubusercontent.com/EverydayDesignStudio/guides/master/images/capra/Capra_Buttonboard.png)

 The Buttonboard has a row of connections labelled `'To_Raspberry'`.
+This is where the 7-cable ribbon connects to the button board.
 These connections have individual names and should be routed as follows:

 | ButtonBoard | Cam Multiplexer |
 | ----------- | --------------- |